Public prosecutor appeals for heavier sentence for Ramzidah and Nabil - The Scoop

-BANDAR SERI BEGAWAN – Two former judges will stand before the Court of Appeals on June 14, appealing against their conviction for 30 corruption-related charges in one of Brunei’s most high-profile court cases.
+BANDAR SERI BEGAWAN – Two former judges will stand before the Court of Appeal on June 14, appealing against their conviction for 30 corruption-related charges in one of Brunei’s most high-profile court cases.

 Ramzidah Pehin Datu Kesuma Diraja Col (rtd) Hj Abdul Rahman and Hj Nabil Daraina Pehin Dato Ustaz Hj Badaruddin were jailed last year after they were found guilty of embezzling more than $15.75 million from the High Court’s Bankruptcy Office.